skip to content

 Keeping Coconut Grove Clean, Safe and Welcoming

-Recent operations activities highlight the team’s proactive role in identifying and resolving infrastructure issues, supporting public safety, and enhancing the appearance of the district.
+Recent operations activities underscore the BID’s proactive role in identifying and addressing infrastructure challenges, enhancing public safety, and maintaining the district’s appearance.

 Power to the People